-Be sure that all persons are clear of mower deck and discharge area before engaging the PTO.
+- DO NOT put hands or feet under the mower or mower deck when the blades are engaged. - 4.3.7 Blade Engagement: Be sure that all persons are clear of mower deck and discharge area before engaging the blades.
 Set throttle to "midway" position.
-Push the PTO engagement arm forward and down to engage blades.
-Accelerate to full throttle to begin mowing (See Section 4.1.4).
+Push the blade engagement arm forward and down to engage blades.
+Accelerate to full throttle to begin mowing (See Section 4.1.4). - 4.3.8 Blade Disengagement: Pull upward and back completely on the blade engagement arm to disengage the blades.
+(See Section 4.1.4)

-- 4.3.8 PTO Disengagement: Pull upward and back completely on the PTO engagement arm to disengage the blades.
-(See Section 4.1.4) - 4.3.9 Changing Gears
+4.3.9 Changing Gears

-When changing gears, always squeeze drive levers to the neutral position.
-The shift lever may be moved with a knee or by hand (engage the neutral lock latches if shifting by hand).
+When changing gears, always squeeze drive levers and/or engage neutral lock latches or park brakes.
+The shift lever may be moved with a knee or by hand.